bhavikpanchal28/2D-Video-Game/README.md

 Gravity has been added to the game. \
 The player is now able to jump with the press of the spacebar.
 The player can also double-jump. \
 Jumping animations have been added to the player. \
-A scrolling background has been added.
+A scrolling background has been added. \
+Next implementation will be pixel perfect horizontal collision